Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Other cases in rank 2

-In order to prove it, we are going to go through table 1 in \cite{Hecklist}, see which roots are $q$-truncation, $q$-Cartan and compute for every diagram the corresponding $m_{ij}$.
-We will see that for every case, the $m_{ij}$ match with one of the constructed in the previous sections, and that there are no other possible solutions.\\
+In order to prove it, we are going to go through Table~1 in~\cite{Hecklist}, see which roots are $q$-truncation, $q$-Cartan and compute for every diagram the corresponding $(m_{ij})$ from some necessary conditions in the following Lemma.
+We will see that for every case this already fixes~$(m_{ij})$ uniquely, and of course we recover what we computed in the previous section.

+To prove this result we will need the following two Propositions giving necessary conditions for a realization.
+In essence, it lists the conditions on a general $(m_{ij})$ of rank $2$, such that after one reflection condition~\eqref{cond7} holds. \begin{prop} We consider a diagram